 Practicalities

 A live-in carer will need their own room and breaks need to be provided.
-It is usual to have more than one carer that works on a rotational basis.
+It is usual to have more than one carer who works on a rotational basis.
 A contract will need to be provided to set out hours of work, pay and employment details.

 As it is important that all the care needs of the dementia sufferer are met, the carer/care provider should provide a care plan and this should be in conjunction with you and your loved one.